 Based on my travels, the chicken scratch method, or some slight variation of it, is far more common today.
 But things are changing.
-The rise of Smart Manufacturing, the Industrial Internet of Things (IIoT), Industry 4.0, whatever you like to call it, is exposing the immense savings available while the more connected floor is making them more accessible.
+The rise of Smart Manufacturing is exposing the immense savings available while the more connected floor is making them more accessible.
 It’s drawing a stark distinction between reactionary chicken scratch- and proactive hyper traceability-TMS.
 The risk of a reactionary system is finding out the value of the tool’s journey the hard way.

 Consider the following scenarios.
 A job makes its way from engineering and planning to the tool room.
 They discover they don’t have a certain insert or have just enough to start, but not to finish, and the stock sits until the insert arrives.
 That’s wasted spindle time, perhaps delayed delivery – maybe even paychecks – because of a missing insert that costs a few bucks.
 The other side of that coin is ordering more cutters just because the bin looks low and not having a job in the pipeline that requires them.
 That’s cash burning a hole in the tool shelves.

 If you have an offline tool measuring system, you’ve already taken the first steps toward more efficient tool management.
 Sure, tool presetters reduce setup time and tooling costs by eliminating error and adding precision, but now they can also act as a shop communication hub.
-Our most sophisticated, and frankly most consistently successful customers, use Speroni tool presetters equipped with software called Edge Pro.
-Edge Pro communicates with the engineer’s CAM software, such as Vericut, to verify length, diameter, create a G-Code and post process with the exact tooling values.
+Our most sophisticated, and frankly most consistently successful customers, use Speroni tool presetters equipped with software that communicates with the engineer’s CAM software to verify length, diameter, create a G-Code and post process with the exact tooling values.
 This type of arrangement is just scratching the surface.
 And believe it or not, suppliers have been working to get us to where we are for decades.
 Our Italian partner, Speroni, started working with Fiat automotive manufacturing more than 30 years ago, connecting tool rooms to the rest of the manufacturing facility.

 Today, most solutions are optimized for management, often without much flexibility to adapt to what’s happening on the floor or what may happen there next year.
 Having made our name in tooling – as far down in the weeds as you can get in a metalworking operation – we’ve worked with Speroni to apply a different philosophy to connectivity and traceability to our North American customers.
 Our solution, Intelligo, focuses on where everything is happening: the shop floor.
 Its processes are fed by using devices that recognize components, cutting edges, tool assembly, carts, baskets, etc. through wireless systems (i.e. RFID or QR/barcode) as they travel the shop.

-At installation, we adapt Intelligo to the specific tool room, floor and systems.
+SPERONI INTELLIGO Tool Management Solution software allows you to comprehensively organize your tool assemblies, your individual components, plus your tool jobs and kits in a central knowledge database avoiding redundant data.
 Using a scalable software structure and local workstations, Intelligo links a company’s entire tool library, active or inactive, with the CAM, planning and measuring software and displays it in a 3D graphic interface for visual reference in real time.
-This floor-up approach is not to say it’s incapable of capitalizing on Big Data (to use another buzzword) to inform management decision, far from it.
 Visibility and tracking of the floor’s activity allows a shop to proactively manage consumable inventory, consumption and assembly, preventing downtime and enhancing profitability.